zer0nka/linux-on-huawei-matebook-d-14-amd/README.md

 ## Background

-First Huawei MateBook D 14 AMD was released in 2018.
+Huawei MateBook D 14 AMD was released in 2018.
 It came with proprietary Microsoft Windows 10 and there was very little information available on its Linux support.

 I am running Manjaro on it.
 This repository documents what works and what does not.